lgondara/BCCR_model_documentation/model_doc_template.md

 ```

 ### Data preprocessing
-All reports are preprocessed by removing special characters ("X0D", ".br") and then are passed through a longformer model [valhalla/longformer-base-4096-finetuned-squadv1](https://huggingface.co/valhalla/longformer-base-4096-finetuned-squadv1) to extract relevant sections using the following questions.
+All reports are preprocessed by removing special characters ("X0D", ".br") and then are passed through a longformer model [valhalla/longformer-base-4096-finetuned-squadv1](https://huggingface.co/valhalla/longformer-base-4096-finetuned-squadv1) to extract relevant sections using the following question-answering approach.

 - "Comment": "Can you extract the section which immediately follows a subheading containing 'comment' and exclude sections that occur after the next subheading?"
 - "Addendum": "Can you extract the section which immediately follows a subheading containing 'addendum' and exclude sections that occur after the next subheading?"